mariagzlz/mariagzlz/README.md

 # 👋 Hi!
-I'm @mariagzlz
+I'm Maria Gonzalez
-My name is Maria Gonzalez.
 I'm also MARGO, or that´s my identity as a freelance graphic designer.
+And this is my personal page to show my work.
-<br>I’m currently learning UX/UI Desing and trying to understand some code languague, that's how I ended up here. ✨
+I’m currently learning UX/UI Desing and trying to understand some code languague, that's how I ended up here. ✨

 ## 📫 How to reach me
 - You can explore my web →